A Guide to the McQuaig Mental Agility Test: Examples & Tips

 If you get stuck, move on – you can always come back to it at the end if you have time.

-15 minutes goes by pretty quickly when you are in an exam – and you’ll know this from your practice assessments.
+15 minutes goes by pretty quickly when you are in an exam – and you’ll know this from looking at your practice McQuaig Mental Agility test questions and answers.

 Make sure that you keep an eye on how much time has passed so that you can get as many questions answered in the allocated time as possible.